UgandanSupaSoldier/DadJokesAPI/README.md

 Returns the list of jokes in the response's data section.

 #### POST /v1/joke/create
-Used to create new jokes, and accepts a json encoded body with the <b>joke</b> in the same format as described in the resources section above.
+Used to create new jokes, and accepts a JSON-encoded body with the <b>joke</b> in the same format as described in the resources section above.
 Note that the joke's text is required, and the maximum value of the rating is 10.
 This resource is protected and requires a valid auth token to access.

 The created joke resource is returned in the response's data section.

 ### Misc

 #### Logging
 All requests made to the server as well as their responses are recorded to the database in a table called ```logs```.
-This is handled by a logging middleware in ```logging.go```, and can be modified to record any information needed about api calls.
+This is handled by a logging middleware in ```logging.go```, and can be modified to record any information needed about API calls.

 #### Panics
 All panics on the server are handled in the ```panic_handler.go``` middleware file.
 For external or incident logging and paging, this is where additional functionality can be injected.

 #### Uninstallation
-Currently there is no uninstallation scripts or support.
+Currently, there is no uninstallation script or support.
 As such, in order to remove this service completely, the docker container and volume associated with this program will need to be removed manually.
 This can be done by navigating to the setup directory and running the following:
 ```
 docker-compose down
 docker volume rm setup_postgres-data